StarPlayrX/bigmac/README.md

 # 🍔 Big Mac 2

 #### We are keeping a close watch on the latebloom.kext.
 We add support for it for soon.
 Right now I'm doing some manual testing with Big Sur and Monterey.
+Installations are a bug a boo.
+I am going to be testing some workarounds such as including older signed base systems.

 #### My view of a race condition
 * Four race cars enter a 4 way stop all at the same exact time.